 If left untreated, IC can lead to blood clots, heart failure, and even death.
 It’s critical to treat the underlying cause of your IC to prevent complications.

 Your long-term outlook will depend on several factors, including:

 - how much damage your heart has sustained

-- high-risk lifestyle choices, such as smoking or alcohol and drug abuse
+- make high-risk lifestyle choices, such as smoking tobacco or misusing alcohol

 You can decrease your chances of developing heart disease in the first place by making smart lifestyle choices.
-Among these are:
+For example:

-- maintaining a healthy diet that is low in cholesterol and saturated fat
+- Eat a healthy diet that’s low in saturated fat, cholesterol, and sodium.

-- exercising regularly, which means at least 30 minutes of aerobic exercise three times a week
+- Exercise at least 30 minutes of aerobic exercise five times a week.